Create a virtual machine offer on Azure Marketplace

 Enter an Offer alias.
 The offer alias is the name that's used for the offer in Partner Center.

-- This name isn't used on Azure Marketplace.
+- This name is not used on Azure Marketplace.
 It is different from the offer name and other values that are shown to customers.

 Select Create to generate the offer and continue.
 Partner Center opens the Offer setup page.